 We are very involved in our local community, the revitalization effort of our downtown, and the support of our local high schools and universities.
 See what Indiana State University students think of Theresa's community involvement.
 We help promote local martial arts schools and fitness events, and maintain a bulletin board with a comprehensive listing of the area's martial arts schools.
 We have made every effort to meet most of the area's instructors and school owners.
 And we know full well that, if you look in the phone book, you won't find the vast majority of the martial arts schools in your community.
 There are 2 (yes, TWO!) listed in our area phone book, yet actually 8-10 schools exist!
 You would only find that out by coming into our store and checking out our bulletin board.
 We seek out the small local schools, try to meet their owners and instructors, and help to promote them.

 You will never catch us stating that our website is the biggest, the baddest, has the most items for sale, and so on.
-We give it to you straight: we will never put an item in our shopping cart that is not something we carry.
+We give it to you straight: we will never put an item in our online store that is not something we carry.
 We will not take your money and HOPE to find it some place, as we've heard numerous horror stories from our customers.
-We deal with over 8 vendors for martial arts, boxing, weightlifting, yoga, sportswear and fitness, so if you don't see something you want, CALL US!!!
+We deal with more than 8 vendors for martial arts, boxing, weightlifting, yoga, sportswear and fitness, so if you don't see something you want, CALL US!!!
 (Toll-free 1-888-232-6577).
 We'll be glad to track it down for you.
 Special orders are a BIG part of our business.
 If you want to see our full inventory, visit our main store at 618 Wabash in Terre Haute, IN.

 How are we different from the